adrianeme134-cmd/8bit_CPU/README.md

 ---

 ## Tools Used
-- Vivado 2017.4 – Synthesis, simulation, and testbench verification
+- Vivado 2025.2 – Synthesis, simulation, and testbench verification
 - Git / GitHub – Version control and project documentation
-- BASYS3 FPGA – FPGA used for testing and design verification
+- ZedBoard FPGA – FPGA used for testing and design verification

 ---